Eagle Point Golf Club

 I Wish I Would Have Known Before I Played

-Hole 6 is the number 1 handicap hole (because of the persistent water and numerous traps, as well as length).
-On the approach shot the trap on the left is well before the green, and behind the trap the fairway gently goes down to the hole (so it’s a nice way to approach).
+On the approach shot on number 6, the trap on the left is well before the green, and behind the trap the fairway gently goes down to the hole (so it’s a nice way to approach the green).
 In addition, the green on Hole 11 slopes away from the fairway and has a hog’s back, taking balls to the right on the front and to the left in the back.

 Did You Know